KaifAhmad1/LLM-FineTuning-for-Sentiment-Classification/README.md

   - Negative: 12%

 ## Model Fine-Tuning
-Explore the fine-tuning of a Large Language Model (LLM) for sentiment classification on financial news.
+Explore the fine-tuning of the Small Open Source Model **Micrsoft-Phi-2** for sentiment classification on financial news Headlines.